• Skip to primary navigation

 The BEST Gluten Free Pasta Salad Recipe

-While I don’t remember the details leading up to the creation of it, I can totally remember the *taste* of it - I’ve made this easy pasta salad recipe a TON of times, since!
+While I don’t remember the details leading up to the creation of this gf pasta salad, I can totally remember the *taste* of it - I’ve made this easy pasta salad recipe a TON of times, since!
 (Especially in the summer months).

 This gluten-free Italian pasta salad such a pleasure to eat, with a bunch of different textures and flavours, each bite is a bit different.